 New Rough and Tumble Web Site

-Welcome to the new Rough and Tumble Web Site!
+Welcome to the new updated Rough and Tumble Web Site!
 The new R & T Web Site went live on March 13, 2013 after a six month project from project start to web kick-off.
 In January 2017, the website was updated to be a mobile-friendly site that self-adjusts in screen size from cell phones to tablets to large computer screens.

 Back in the September 2012 Board meeting, the R & T Board was asking for a Volunteer to create and update to a new web site for the organization.
 I raised my hand and told the Board I would take on the challenge.
 The organization gave me a budget to create the site that the organization needed.
 It had to be able to be easily updated and contain all the information that the organization needed.
 After thinking about what I wanted and taking feedback from other Members, I had a good idea of what I would like to see after Volunteering for 12 years at R & T, learning the organization, and working with the Steam School program.

 I wanted an easy interface for Visitors and Members to navigate the site with resources that were easy to find.
 I wanted to have a good photo album and be able to incorporate videos of R & T events.
 Most important was the ability to make quick updates and grow the site without being an HTML programmer.
 Another feature I wanted to include was to be able to purchase items from the Gift Shop on line.
 An extension of that was to bring the ability to renew Memberships online with a credit card quickly and easily.